Basmalakh12/PHP-Course-2022/Notes/introduction.md

 ```
 ## Boolean And Converting To Boolean
-var_dump() :`sed to dump information about a variable.
+var_dump() :`used to dump information about a variable.
 This function displays structured information such as type and value of the given variable.`
 ```php
 var_dump((bool)""); // bool (false)
 var_dump((bool)"php"); //bool (true)